telerik/blazor-docs/components/chart/legend.md

 # Telerik Chart Legend

-The Telerik Chart for Blazor has the capability to showcase a visual guide offering details about the elements depicted in the chart.
-This article explores how to add a Chart legend, identify its building blocks, and customizing the legend.
+The Telerik Chart for Blazor can show a visual guide with details about the series or elements in the Chart.
+This article explores how to add a Chart legend, identify its building blocks, and customize the legend appearance.

 ## Adding a Legend